haskell/cabal/doc/cabal-commands.rst

   directory (e.g. ``CHANGELOG``, ``NEWS``, ``changelog.md``, etc.).
 If this file is not present in the :pkg-field:`extra-doc-files` field, warns about it.
 - ``doc-place``: documentation files listed in ``extra-source-files`` instead of ``extra-doc-files``.

+.. [#dep-excl] In dependencies excluding test-suites and benchmarks.

 .. _cabal-sdist: